nstjean05/Obsidian-Vault/Lesson 5 - Programming Language History II.md

 	- Compiles to a Java Virtual machine
 	- Never standardized, so don't assume portability
 	- J++ is the MS version
+37. JavaScript (Standardized as EcmaScript)
+	- A net scripting language, runs client side in browsers
+	- With Ajax can do dynamic loading into static pages, which can result in very fast loads.
 38. PHP
 	- A net scripting language that runs server-side
 	- Used with databases; MySQL querying capabilities